-SWAP is summarized in Weaver et al. and described in detail in McComas et al., this issue.
 The primary purpose of SWAP is the Group 3 objective of measuring Pluto's interaction with the solar wind.
 At Pluto, the unperturbed solar wind is expected to have a small proton temperature (i.e., a narrow energy spread), with typical solar wind energies of ~1000 eV.
 Within the region where the solar wind interacts with Pluto, the energy distribution of the solar wind particles will become less energetic with a wider spread.
-SWAP's energy range (35 eV to 7.5 keV for the centers of SWAP's electrostatic analyzer bins, McComas et al., this issue) will measure both the unperturbed solar wind, and the solar wind where it is deflected and decelerated due to mass loading by ionized atmospheric gases.
+SWAP's energy range (35 eV to 7.5 keV for the centers of SWAP's electrostatic analyzer bins, McComas et al. 2008) will measure both the unperturbed solar wind, and the solar wind where it is deflected and decelerated due to mass loading by ionized atmospheric gases.
 Because the spatial scale of the interaction region is directly proportional to the atmospheric escape rate (Bagenal et al. 1997), SWAP supports the Group 1 objective of measuring Pluto's atmospheric escape rate.
 With an energy range extending to 7.5 keV, SWAP will also detect low energy pick-up ions, overlapping the energy range of the PEPSSI instrument.
 This allows cross-calibration of the two instruments, and supports the Group 3 objective of measuring Pluto's energetic particle environment.